 The Doctor needs to rescue the inhabitants of the Victorian London of being killed by an ancient race of androids-zombies that work like clocks and use human parts to stay alive.
 The task proves to be quite complicated as the Doctor is still struggling to understand who he is, and so does Clara, still in shock with the radical change of her dearest friend.
-Fortunately, they are not alone and the help comes from Madame Vastra, Jenny and Strax (truth to be told, very elegant as Vastra’s butler).
+Fortunately, they are not alone and the help comes from Madame Vastra, Jenny and Strax.
 And is Madame Vastra who gives the first push in Clara to make her realize that the Doctor maybe have a new face, but he still needs her help.
 The scene where Vastra faces an enraged Clara Oswald under the amazed gaze of Jenny it is capable to bring smiles to some faces.

 But this thought suddenly disappears as you watch Capaldi taking advantage of his very expressive eyebrows and his Scottish accent.
 “Look at the eyebrows!
 Those are attack eyebrows!” he says, furrowing his thick brows to a now very scared beggar.
 And then, he celebrates his accent, “I’m Scottish!
 It is good that I’m Scottish!
 I can complain about things!“

-From this moment until the end of the episode, you will become more and more convinced that Capaldi is the right choice, either when he reappears to save a terrified Clara, or while he threatens the ‘half-face-chief-zombie-robot’ as they fly over London, or even in the final sequence, the most emotional moment of this episode.
+From this moment until the end of Deep Breath, you will become more and more convinced that Capaldi is the right choice, either when he reappears to save a terrified Clara, or while he threatens the ‘half-face-chief-zombie-robot’ as they fly over London, or even in the final sequence, the most emotional moment of this episode.

 After the battle had been won (and forgetting the question that remained in the air if it was a murder or a suicide), the Twelfth Doctor shows us that he too have a soft side, and for little a moment, you will remember his predecessors when he shows off his new suit for Clara’s approval.
 This Doctor also can smile gently and even his attack brows can be softer.
 And so, the TARDIS lands again and Clara jumps to answer a phone call.
 On the other side is a weak and hoarse voice, but still a very familiar one.
 Is the Eleventh, calling her from Trenzalore, just a moment before the regeneration that will make him change into his new self.
 There is a good reason for him to do that.
 The sweet Eleventh knows what lies ahead, when the two of them will be afraid of whom he have became, when the two of them will be apart by Clara’s doubts and by his own regrets.
 Then he makes to her his last and also his first request.